aws-deadline/deadline-cloud-for-vred/docs/user_guide/index.md

 Need help or have feedback?
 Here's how to get support:

-1. **[Report a bug or issue](https://github.com/aws-deadline/deadline-cloud-for-vred/issues)** - Report a bug or issue with the VRED adapter or submitter
+- **[Report a bug or issue](https://github.com/aws-deadline/deadline-cloud-for-vred/issues)** - Report a bug or issue with the VRED adapter or submitter
-2. **[Discussion forum](https://github.com/aws-deadline/deadline-cloud-for-vred/discussions)** - Add any feature requests, questions and the team can help support you!